Authored by the expert who managed and guided the team behind the Mauritania Property Pack

 What's the 12-month outlook for demand in Mauritania in 2026?

-As of early 2026, the 12-month demand outlook for residential property in Mauritania is steady to firm, supported by ongoing urbanization, the completion of the Nouakchott Mobility 2026 transit project, and a macro backdrop that the IMF projects at around 4% GDP growth.
+As of early 2026, the 12-month demand outlook for residential property in Mauritania is steady to moderately positive, supported by continued urban population growth in Nouakchott, the rollout of the Mobility 2026 transport infrastructure, and a macro economy that the IMF projects will grow around 4% to 5% this year.

 By the way, we also have an update regarding price forecasts in Mauritania.

-What's the 3 to 5 year outlook for housing in Mauritania in 2026?
+What's the 3-5 year outlook for housing in Mauritania in 2026?

-Major development projects expected to shape Mauritania over the next 3 to 5 years include the full buildout of the Nouakchott Mobility 2026 transit system, continued expansion of the Moudoun urban development program, and potential gas sector revenues from the Greater Tortue Ahmeyim project that could boost government spending and expatriate inflows.
+The major development projects expected to shape Mauritania's housing market over the next 3 to 5 years include the full build-out of the Nouakchott Mobility 2026 bus network, continued urban road and bridge expansions under the Nouakchott Master Plan (SDSU 2040), and the expansion of the Greater Tortue Ahmeyim gas facility, which could bring thousands of additional workers and their families to urban areas.

 Are demographics or other trends pushing prices up in Mauritania in 2026?